 The groundbreaking research ETS has conducted over many years into the causes and consequences of the achievement gap informs us as well as other stakeholders including institutions, departments of education, IHEs, local school districts and educators.
 Recent studies have delved into the role of the family environment in a child's educational development, positioning young Black males for academic success, and learning outside the classroom.
 The information and data ETS compiles is the basis for innovation through educational assessment, collaboration and outreach.

-Forging partnerships with such dynamic organizations as the Children's Defense Fund (CDF), the Council for Opportunity in Education (COE), the Education Law Center (ELC), Historically Black Colleges and Universities (HBCU) and the National Urban League (NUL) has brought greater prominence to achievement gap causes and consequences.
+Forging partnerships with such dynamic organizations as the Children's Defense Fund (CDF), the Council for Opportunity in Education (COE), the Education Law Center (ELC), Historically Black Colleges and Universities (HBCU), the National Urban League (NUL) and the Center for Minority Serving Institutions (MSI) has brought greater prominence to achievement gap causes and consequences.

 Together, we are championing universal education and bringing about the reforms needed to unlock the potential and optimize the talent of all our nation's children.